EmaaxD/EmaaxD/README.md

-- 👋 Hi, I’m @EmaaxD
+- 👋 Hi, I'm Emanuel Mamani, a developer of web and native app.
-- 👀 I’m interested in ...
+- 👀 I’m interested in growing in my day to day as a developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rect ,RN and Expo
-- 📫 How to reach me ...
+- 📫 emadesarrollo@gmail.com

 <!---
 EmaaxD/EmaaxD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.